rschristopher/ischristtrue.com/src/ancient-views/index.md

 ???+ example "Last Judgment"
     <center>![last-judgment](/images/last-judgment.jpg)</center>

-And in the Christian worldview we find two callings, monasticism and marriage.
+And in this Christian worldview we find not one but two callings, monasticism and marriage.
 Marriage is the path for raising children in a consecrated union.
 Monasticism is a consecrated celibacy, a divine spiritual calling.